Edgware Road Tube schemes: North West London Railway

-In 1902, the scheme was allowed an extension of time to begin construction, and an increase in tunnel size from 12' 6" to 13' 0".
+In 1902, the scheme was allowed an extension of time to begin construction by the North West London Railway Act 1902 (2 Edw.
+7. c. cclviii), and an increase in tunnel size from 12' 6" to 13' 0".
 The next year a bill was presented proposing an extension to Victoria Station, under Hyde Park and Grosvenor Place.
 However the bill was withdrawn following its postponement due to the Royal Commission on London Traffic.
-It was to transpire that the Commissions' only recommended new 'tube' would be an extension of the North West London from Marble Arch to Victoria.
-In 1906, the NWLR reintroduced its Victoria extension along with a reduction in tunnel size to 11' 8¼", receiving Royal Assent in August.
-However the financial conditions imposed on the Bill made the extension unattractive.
+It was to transpire that the commissions' only recommended new 'tube' would be an extension of the North West London from Marble Arch to Victoria.
+In 1906, the NWLR reintroduced its Victoria extension along with a reduction in tunnel size to 11' 8¼", receiving royal assent in August as the North West London Railway Act 1906 (6 Edw.
+7. c. cxciv).
+However the financial conditions imposed on the bill made the extension unattractive.